imAsparky/django-cookiecutter/docs/source/tutorials/tutorial-create-django-project.rst

 Cookiecutter will ask questions to set your package up.
 If you're unsure or don't know what to enter, stick with the defaults.

-See :ref:`Quickstart How-to<django-quickstart>` for more details about the django-cookiecutter options.
+See :ref:`Reference-Inputs<project-inputs>` for more details about the django-cookiecutter project options.

 .. _an-example-django:
 An Example Django Project